 The colorful change of fall foliage is upon us, and the season’s first I Love New York fall foliage report says the change is starting in the North Country.

-New York’s foliage season has just begun, with the first significant signs of spectacular fall colors appearing in the Adirondacks, Thousand Islands-Seaway and Capital-Saratoga regions, according to observers for the Empire State Development Division of Tourism’s I Love New York program.In St. Lawrence County, spotters in Canton expect 10 percent color change with touches of yellow and orange leaves of average brilliance, the report says.
+New York State’s colorful foliage season has just begun, with the first signs of spectacular fall colors appearing in the Adirondacks, Catskills, Central New York, Capital-Saratoga, Thousand Islands-Seaway, and Hudson Valley regions, according to observers for the Empire State Development Division of Tourism’s I LOVE NY program.Spotters reporting from the Adirondacks portion of St. Lawrence County expect 5-10% color change this weekend with average touches of red beginning to appear.

 The report, online at www.iloveny.com/seasons/fall/foliage-report/, charts color foliage conditions across the state, and will be updated each Wednesday through the end of autumn.